GridinSoft Threat Intelligence

 Signed by AVG Technologies

 Uninstall.exe is a Windows file recorded in the ThreatInfo database.
 It is associated with ToolbarUnInstaller.
 The reported company name is AVG Secure Search.
-The current detection status is Clean, based on the latest analysis from 2025-05-27 23:01:02 (12 months ago).
+The current detection status is Clean, based on the latest analysis from 2025-05-27 23:01:02 (a year ago).

 This record is currently marked as clean, but file reputation can depend on the exact path, hash, and source.
 Compare the MD5 and publisher data below with the file on your system.